ian7050/Coffee-Shop-Project/README.md

 ## Data Cleaning, Transfomration and Quality Check

-  - Excel will be used to clean the data
+  - Excel will be used to clean, transform and present the data.

   - This are the step to follow in order to clean the data properly for our project:
     1.

 ### Data Cleaning